Would you know if your teen were huffing? Consider the telltale signs of inhalant abuse — and what you can do to prevent it.

 - Be a good listener.
 Encourage your child to come to you with questions or concerns.

 - Set expectations.
 Let your child know that you won't tolerate huffing or other types of inhalant abuse.
-Remind your child that you love him or her — and safety comes first.
+Remind your child that you love him or her — and that safety comes first.

 - Stay involved.
 Meet your child's friends and their parents.
 Know where your child is and what he or she is doing, especially after school.
 Support your child's efforts to resist peer pressure.